sf105/sttp-book/_chapters/model-based-testing.md

 States are very common in programming.
 Most classes in Object-Oriented-Programming each correspond to their own small state machine.

-In these classes we distinguish two types of methods: **inspection** and **trigger** methods.
+In these classes, we distinguish two types of methods: **inspection** and **trigger** methods.
 An **inspection** method only provides information about an object's state.
 This information consists of the values or fields of an object.
-The inspection methods only provide information, they do not change the state (or values) of an object.
+The inspection methods only provide information.
+They do not change the state (or values) of an object.
 **Trigger** methods bring the class into a new state.
-This can be done by changing some of the class's values.
+This can be done by changing some of the class' values.
 These trigger methods correspond to the events on the transitions in the state machine.

-In a test we want to bring the class in different states and assert that after each transition it is in the expected state.
+In a test, we want to bring the class to different states and assert that after each transition, the class is in the expected state.
-In other words a **test scenario** is basically a series of calls on the class's trigger methods.
+In other words, a **test scenario** is basically a series of calls on the class's trigger methods.
-Between these calls we can call the inspection methods to check the state.
+Between these calls, we can call the inspection methods to check the state.

 #### Abstraction layer

 When a state machine corresponds to a single class, we can easily use the methods described above to test the state machine.
 However, sometimes the state machine spans over multiple classes.
-In that case you might not be able to easily identify the inspection and trigger methods.
+In that case, you might not be able to easily identify the inspection and trigger methods.
-In this scenario the state machines can even correspond to end-to-end testing.
+In this scenario, the state machines can even correspond to *end-to-end testing*.
-Here the flow of the entire system is under test, from input to output.
+Here, the flow of the entire system is under test, from input to output.

 The system under test does not always provide a nice programing interface (API) to inspect the state or trigger the event for the transitions.
 A common example of such a system is a web application.
-In the end the web application works through a browser.
+In the end, the web application works through a browser.
 To access the state or to trigger the transitions you would then need to use a dedicated tool, like [webdriver](https://webdriver.io/).
 Using such a dedicated tool directly is not ideal, as you would have to specify each individual click on the web page to trigger events.
 What we actually need is an abstraction layer on top of the system under test.